Darkeyes712/kolbold/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to the project, please check out the [contributing guidelines](CONTRIBUTING.md) for more information.
+If you want to contribute to the project, please check out the [Contributing guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Darkeyes712/kolbold/blob/master/LICENSE) file for details.
+See the [Apache 2.0 License](https://github.com/Darkeyes712/kolbold/blob/master/LICENSE) file for details.

 ## Contact